niellevince/smartcommit/COMMAND_CONTEXT_IMPLEMENTATION.md

 }
 ```

-This meant that additional context provided via `--additional` was ignored in grouped commit mode.
+This meant that additional instruction provided via `--additional` was ignored in grouped commit mode.

 ## Solution